Painting on Location

 Opera light test

-NEXT PAINTING, Intarsia, Precious Rock Painting
+NEXT PAINTING Intarsia, Precious Rock Painting

 PREVIOUS PAINTING, Nahiku Anthuriums, Copal Medium